uday-rana/order-service/README.md

 ## Setup

-You need to configure the database connection string and the JWT issuer domain and audience.
+You will need to configure the database connection string and the JWT domain and audience.
+You'll need to get your own domain and audience.
+You can get them from [Auth0](https://auth0.com/).

 You can do this in two ways:

 - Using the .NET Secret Manager: